join-monster/join-monster/README.md

 - [X] **Unobtrusive** - Coexists with your custom resolve functions and existing schemas.
 Use it on the whole graph or only in parts.
 Retain the power and expressiveness in defining your schema.
 - [X] **Object-relational impedance mismatch** - Don't bother duplicating a bunch of object definitions in an ORM.
 Let GraphQL do your object mapping *for you*.

 Since it works with the reference implementation, the API is all very familiar.
 Join Monster is a tool built on top to add batch data fetching.
 You add some special properties along-side the schema definition that Join Monster knows to look for.
 The use of [graphql-js](https://github.com/graphql/graphql-js) does not change.
 You still define your types the same way.
-You can write resolve functions to mainpulate the data from Join Monster, or incorporate data from elsewhere without breaking out of your "join-monsterized" schema.
+You can write resolve functions to manipulate the data from Join Monster, or incorporate data from elsewhere without breaking out of your "join-monsterized" schema.

 ## Get Pagination out of the Box